VibrasticLab/pikoakustik/README.md

 This is audiometri tool project (still in heavy development).
 Main chip are STM32F401RE and Audio-DAC MAX98357A.

+### Update:

+After a year or so development struggle, now we move to some higher level development stage.
+Therefor this repository will be archived and exist only for documentation.

+Next development will be moved into new repository: [Pikoakustik2](https://github.com/VibrasticLab/pikoakustik2)

 ---

 ### Short Description: